 By the time ‘I Am Fan Yusu’, the micro-memoir of a migrant maid in Beijing, became an overnight sensation earlier in 2017, three years had passed since the migrant worker poet Xu Lizhi had committed suicide in a Foxconn factory at just 24.
 ‘I swallowed an iron moon, they called it a screw’, he writes in his poem ‘Iron Moon’, the titular piece of Iron Moon: An Anthology of Chinese Migrant Worker Poetry.
 Yet even before the anthology’s publication, Xu’s young life had been submerged in the long-term mechanisation of migrant workers as ‘screws and nails’ within the Chinese labour system, in exchange for economic growth led by labour exports.

 Shortly after the publications, a fire claimed the lives of 19 rural migrants in Beijing in November 2017.
 What followed afterwards was not a security check, but a ruthless clean-up campaign aimed at ‘clearing the low-end population in Beijing’.
 Only two days were given for rural migrants, many of whom had been living and working in Beijing for years, to leave their homes.
 One migrant worker told Reuters that ‘he’d rather freeze to death than leave here’; another revealed to Radio Free Asia through telephone that landlords had stopped renting rooms to anyone from outside Beijing.
-Also targeted for eviction was Picun, a cultural hub for many migrants including Fan, where the NGO ‘Home of Fellow Workers’ was located and literature classes for migrants were conducted.
-(Fig. 1) It became clear that while the touching writings of migrants such as Fan and Xu had gained popular attention, they did not earn empathy from the top leaders.
+Also targeted for eviction was Picun, a cultural hub for many migrants including Fan, where the NGO ‘Home of Fellow Workers’ was located and literature classes for migrants were conducted (see a sample of an eviction notice here) It became clear that while the touching writings of migrants such as Fan and Xu had gained popular attention, they did not earn empathy from the top leaders.

 Chinese rural migrants are a product of uneven geographical development since the reform era of the 1980s.
 As explained by Hyun Bang Shin (2014) at the London School of Economics and Political Science, economic development in China has been reinforced by and intertwined with both speculative urbanisation and the political suppression of discontent.
 Urban governments would rather build ‘phantom cities’ to profit from transferring land use-rights to real estate developers, than extending welfare resources to rural regions, as village land is collectively owned by villagers.
 Both urbanisation and the household registration system have led to rural migrants becoming ‘home diasporas’, for whom both the city and the countryside have become uninhabitable – while capitalism in the former attempts to mechanise them, the shrinking area of arable land and lack of job opportunities in the latter impoverish them.
 Consequently, they can neither integrate within cities, nor return to agricultural livelihoods – a truly ‘diaspora at home’.
 In a Reuters interview about the eviction, a migrant said: “I sold my house in the northeast, there is nothing to go back to”, illustrating the plight of many rural migrants.